%load_ext dotenv

 url = link['title'] name

 That’s nice and fine, but we want to turn this into a LangChain tool that can be used to interact with the outside world.
-This requires three changes:
+That requires two changes:

 - We change this code into a function